ParlocameonTheDev/BPP/README.md

 <br>

 Accelerated Back Hopping : I'm a movement player Louis!
 Dashes you in the oppisite direction of your crosshair when you block.

+Ammo Enthusiast : You got some issues my guy...

 Atomic Ammunition : Slower bullets that deal more damage depending on how much they have travelled and slow their targets.